isomerpages/moe-dunearnsec/news/latest-news-and-announcements/_posts/2022-12-15-post-Secondary 1 Registration for Academic Year 2023.md

 ---
 <p><strong>General Information</strong></p>

 <p>With effect from 2022, the Sec 1 Reporting and Registration exercise will be completed electronically.
-The main modes of communication channels will be via Parents Gateway (PG) and the school website.
+The main modes of communication channels will be via Parents Gateway (PG) and school website.

 <ul>
 <li>Students and parents are&nbsp;<strong><u>not required</u></strong>&nbsp;to physically report to their posted secondary school, on the next working day following the release of S1 Posting Results on 21 Dec 2022.